FolkerKinzel/VCards/README.md

 #### Naming Conventions

-Most properties of the class `VCard` are collections.
+Most properties of the `VCard` class are collections.
 It has to do with, that many properties are allowed to have more than one instance per vCard (e.g. phone numbers, e-mail addresses).
 Such properties are named in Plural.</para>

 A special feature are properties, whose name ends with "Views": These are properties, which actually is only one instance per vCard allowed, but vCard 4.0 enables you to have different versions of that single instance (e.g. in different languages).
-You must set the same `AltID` parameter on each of these versions.
+You must set the same `AltID` parameter on each of them.

 #### Usage of the Namespaces
 The following code example provides tips for using the namespaces of the library.